-Based on the 2009 and previous season's fieldwork, this site represents a series of occupations that occurred during the Woodland, Late Prehistoric and Historic periods, with a possible earlier Late Archaic occupation.
-The artifacts recovered in 2009 all probably date to the Late Woodland through Late Prehistoric periods, supporting previous estimates based on surface survey and shovel testing, that the most intensive occupations occurred during these times.
+Based on the 2011 and previous season's fieldwork, this site represents a series of occupations that occurred during the Woodland, Late Prehistoric and Historic periods, with a possible earlier Late Archaic occupation.
+The artifacts recovered from the surface in 2011 all probably date to the Early through Late Woodland periods.

-Figure 1: 20SA722, artifacts from surface.
+Figure 1: 20SA722, biface and ceramics from surface.